tanayseven/tanayseven.github.io/_sources/posts/2022-07-01-password-management-setup.md.txt

 :align: center
 ```

-Enter the following details:
+Enter the following details
-Path: C:\rclone\rclone.exe
+- Path: `C:\rclone\rclone.exe`
-Or enter your rclone installation path above
+- Or enter your rclone installation path above
-Enter the startup directory as your user directory
+- Enter the startup directory as your user directory
-Startup directory: C:\Users\rclone
+- Startup directory: `C:\Users\rclone`

 In the Arguments, enter the arguments that you want to pass to the rclone command which would be as follows:
 ```
 mount dropbox: "C:\Users\<Your Name>\Dropbox"